unit at college/+2 level is the grass-root unit in NSS. The organisation keeps

 guidelines and administrative and policy directives.

 There shall not be any clash between the instructions

-issued by the NSS Regional Centre or State Liaison Officer or Programme
+issued by the NSS Regional Directorate or State NSS Officer or Programme

 Coordinator as these instructions are

 to be based on NSS Manual/Programme guidelines or administrative or policy